 If a provisional taxpayer fails to pay the provisional tax within the prescribed period, a penalty will be levied at 10% of the unpaid amount.

-The 20% underestimation penalty in respect of the second provisional tax payment must be reduced by the 10% late penalty payment.
+The 20% underestimation penalty in respect of the second provisional tax payment must be reduced by this penalty.